RHL120/openbsd_lsblk/README.md

 # openbsd_lsblk
-Many ex-linux users (new OpenBSD users) compalin about the lack of an lsblk like command (even though diskname + swapctl + df can do what lsblk does) I happen to like lsblk so I decided to write a version of it for OpenBSD.
+Many ex-linux users (new OpenBSD users) complain about the lack of an lsblk like command (even though diskname + swapctl + df can do what lsblk does) I happen to like lsblk so I decided to write a version of it for OpenBSD.

 ## Diffrences from linux's lsblk